Nulleeet/paskanappis/README.md

 I tried already earlier to do this without Pro Micros, but I failed it and now the files are gone due to my hdd exploding.

 So now Im going to upload everything here while im going forward with this.
-You can suggest and help me with everything, if you see some flaws or anything.
+You can suggest and help me with everything, if you see some flaws or something.

 Layout made in [KLE](http://www.keyboard-layout-editor.com).